Introduction

 Visual Narratives

-- Cultural sites like temples, shrines, and cemeteries are imbued with historical and spiritual significance.
-These locations often provide insight into the beliefs and practices of the people of Tsushima, as well as the protagonist’s personal journey.
+Cultural sites such as temples, shrines, and cemeteries are rich in historical and spiritual meaning.
+These places often act as mirrors reflecting the beliefs and practices of the people of Tsushima, and the protagonist’s personal journey becomes more poignant through them.

 Player Agency and Freedom